NeuromatchAcademy/course-content-dl/projects/README.md

 Detailed schedule about what to do every day is in the [Daily student guide for projects](https://deeplearning.neuromatch.io/projects/docs/project_guidance.html).
 You should refer back to this document often.

-Daily project time is either:
- - Early — 3h before content (time slots 2,4)
- - Late  — 3h after content (time slots 1,3,5)
+This year, project time will come after the tutorial/content time for all 5 time slots.

 # **Ten steps how to model materials**